slburson/misc-extensions/README.md

   `start` and `stop` may be supplied to select a subsequence of `str`; `incr` may be supplied (it must be positive) to select every second element etc.

+- `array` _ary_ &key _start stop incr_: Yields elements of array `ary`, which
+  may be multidimensional and/or specialized.
+Access is via `row-major-aref`, so the elements are yielded in row-major order.  `start` and `stop`, which are row-major indices, may be supplied to select a subsequence, and `incr` to skip one or more elements at each step.

 ### 2.3.
 Result types

 GMap, unlike `mapcar`, has the ability to perform arbitrary reductions on the